Huelet/docs/docs/Users/verified.md

 ## Notability Verification Badge

 * This verification is for people or companies who have notability, 60k or more followers on Huelet.
-Or 60k or more followers on other platforms (Youtube, instacram etc.)
+Or 60k or more followers on other platforms (YouTube, instagram etc.)
 * For people associated with a company to qualify for Notability Verification they must have 1000 or more followers on either Huelet or other platforms.
 ---